awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 ## I get an "organization is still initializing" message when I try to add an account to my organization<a name="troubleshoot_general_error-still-init"></a>

 If you receive this error and it's been over an hour since you created the organization, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

+## I get an "Invitations are disabled" message when I try to invite an account to my organization\.<a name="troubleshoot_general_error-changing-feature-set"></a>

+This happens when you [enable all features in your organization](orgs_manage_org_support-all-features.md)\.
+This operation can take some time and requires that all member accounts respond\.
+Until the operation is completed, you can't invite new accounts to join the organization\.

 ## I used an incorrect email address when i created a member account<a name="troubleshoot_incorrect-email"></a>